 We recommend you install smoke alarms into your home, not only to protect your property but more importantly to protect you and your family.
 However if you don’t have any installed and your home suffers fire damage, this doesn’t affect your home insurance cover with AA Insurance.
 We’d recommend checking with your insurance provider if you are not insured with us.

-If you need help knowing the type of alarms to install, how many you’ll need and where to install them, then check out the Fire Service website.
+If you need help knowing the type of alarms to install, how many you’ll need and where to install them, then check out the Fire and Emergency website.

 Now’s a great time to review your insurance.
 We recommend checking your details are up to date and ensuring the policy and cover you’ve chosen is right for you and your insurance needs.

 If you have any questions about your insurance, need to update your AA Insurance policies or would like a quote, don’t hesitate to contact us.
 We’re open from 8am to 8pm weekdays and from 8am to 6pm weekends and public holidays.